pygobject/pycairo/docs/reference/context.rst

       Sets the current miter limit within the :class:`Context`.

-      If the current line join style is set to :data:`cairo.LINE_JOIN_MITER` (see :meth:`.set_line_join`), the miter limit is used to determine whether the lines should be joined with a bevel instead of a miter.
+      If the current line join style is set to :attr:`cairo.LineJoin.MITER` (see :meth:`.set_line_join`), the miter limit is used to determine whether the lines should be joined with a bevel instead of a miter.
       Cairo divides the length of the miter by the line width.
 If the result